Steema/Steema-BI-Samples/README.md

 ### Deprecated

-- The following features have been marked as obsolete / incompatible, and moved to a separate folder outside the product:
+The following features have been marked as obsolete / incompatible, and moved to a separate folder outside the product:

-- [Machine-learning](https://github.com/Steema/BI/wiki/machine-learning) and [statistics](https://github.com/Steema/BI/wiki/statistics) (native data pass to R Language and Python Scikit)
+- [Machine-learning](https://github.com/Steema/BI/wiki/machine-learning) (native data pass to R Language and Python Scikit)

 - Interactive [Dashboards](https://raw.github.com/Steema/BI/master/docs/img/TeeBI_Dashboard_VCL.png) rendered to screen (desktop and mobile) and HTML Web pages